 PACE is the political action arm and a subsidiary of NASW.
 As a political action committee, PACE endorses and financially contributes to candidates who support NASW's policy agenda, irrespective of party affiliation.
 The national PACE Board of Trustees endorses and contributes to federal candidates running for U.S. House and Senate seats; state chapter PACE Committees decide on local and state races.
 Federal, state, and local policies directly affect social work practice and programs for the people we serve; therefore, it is essential to elect legislators who share NASW's policy positions, which are published in Social Work Speaks.
 Using these policies as a guide, NASW endorses candidates and lobbies lawmakers to enact effective public policies.

-See the box to the right for more information about voting and Colorado PACE.
+See the sidebar for more information about voting and Colorado PACE.